 Emerging Mood Disorders and Increased Suicide Rates During COVID – presented by Daniel Weinberg, MD, SMA Healthcare’s Chief Medical Officer

-In this session we will discuss the increased prevalence and incidence of mood disorders; as well as, the dramatic increase in suicide related morbidity and mortality during the covid pandemic.
-Discussion will include diagnosis, treatment, and management of mood disorders.
+In this session, we will discuss the increased prevalence and incidence of mood disorders; as well as, the dramatic increase in suicide-related morbidity and mortality during the covid pandemic.
+The discussion will include diagnosis, treatment, and management of mood disorders.
 In addition, we will identify risk factors for suicidality and interventions to decrease mortality.

 Embracing LOVE – Your Tool Kit for Emotional Management and New Found Clarity – presented by Scott Goyette, MBA